Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Twistor Theory

 \section{Twistor Theory}

-Throughout this review, the study of the asymptotic gravitational field has been at the heart of all our investigations.
-Here we make contact with Penrose's asymptotic twistor theory (see, e.g.,~\cite{PenroseRindler2, PenroseTwist, HuggettTod}).
-We give here a brief overview of asymptotic twistor theory and its connection to the good-cut equation and the study of asymptotically shear-free NGCs at $\mathfrak{I}^{+}$.
-For a more in depth exposition of this connection, see~\cite{Twistors1}.
+Throughout this review, the study of the asymptotic gravitational field has been at the heart of all our investigations, and there is a natural connection between asymptotic gravitational fields and twistor theory.
+We give here a brief overview of Penrose's asymptotic twistor theory (see, e.g.,~\cite{PenroseRindler2, PenroseTwist, HuggettTod}) and its connection to the good-cut equation and the study of asymptotically shear-free NGCs at $\mathfrak{I}^{+}$; for a more in depth exposition of this connection, see~\cite{Twistors1, Adamo:2010ey}.